-While the volcanic island of Lanzarote may belong to the Spanish, it is much closer to the Sahara Desert than the coast of Cadiz.
-Being so far south, Lanzarote is the first European wine region to kick of the grape harvest.
-The spectacle is celebrated as all vendemias on volcanic islands should be: with camels, barefoot grape crushing, barbecue and plenty of folk dancing!
+While the volcanic island of Lanzarote may belong to the Spanish, it is much closer to the Sahara Desert than the coast of the Iberian Peninsula.
+Being so far south, Lanzarote is the first European wine region to kick of the grape harvest, or vendimia.
+The spectacle is celebrated as all vendimias on volcanic islands should be: with camels, barefoot grape crushing, barbecue and plenty of folk dancing!

-When: La Geria’s Feria de la Vendemia is usually the second week of August, but depends on when the harvest falls.
+When: Usually the second week of August, but depends on when the harvest falls.

 3. Water and Jamón Festival

 No one throws a water fight quite like the Andalusian village of Lanjarón.
-At midnight on June 23rd, the day of Saint John the Baptist, the village erupts into a no-holds-barred fight to drench every citizen, tourist or passer-by with the natural spring water that pours abundantly through the village´s many spigots and fountains.
+At midnight on June 23—the eve of the feast of St. John the Baptist—the village erupts into a no-holds-barred fight to drench every citizen, tourist or passerby with the natural spring water that pours abundantly through the village's many spigots and fountains.

 After an hour, the buckets lie empty, the hoses are turned off, the water guns are racked in their holsters and the city is sufficiently soaked.
 People then turn to another loved liquid: beer.
 And in one of Spain's top cured ham producing regions, the obvious accompaniment to said beverage is slice after slice of spectacular Spanish jamón.

-When: June 23rd, the day of Saint John the Baptist.
+When: Midnight on June 23, the day before the feast of St. John the Baptist.
 Legend has it that the water fight originates from the handful of water that John the Baptist used to baptize Christ.

-Where: The village of Lanjarón is 45 km from Granada in the southern region of Andalusia.
+Where: The village of Lanjarón is 45 km from Granada in Spain's southernmost region of Andalusia.
 While there are a few hotels and hostels in Lanjarón, most hike prices during the festival and sell out months in advance.
 Another option is to stay in Granada and catch a bus to Lanjarón for the festival.